permaweb/ao-atomic-asset/README.md

 # AO Atomic Asset

+## Overview

+Atomic assets are unique digital items stored on Arweave.
+Unlike traditional NFTs, the asset data is uploaded together with a smart contract in a single transaction which is inseparable and does not rely on external components.

+## How it works
-[AO Atomic Assets](atomic-asset.lua) follow the token spec designed for exchangeable tokens which can be found [here](https://ao.arweave.dev/#/)

-The creation of an atomic asset happens with these steps
+AO atomic assets follow the token spec designed for exchangeable tokens which can be found [here](https://ao.arweave.dev/#/).
+The creation of an atomic asset happens with these steps:

 1. The [asset process handlers](https://arweave.net/y9VgAlhHThl-ZiXvzkDzwC5DEjfPegD6VAotpP3WRbs) are fetched from Arweave
 2. Asset fields are replaced with the values submitted by the user